joelbader/essential_genes/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥3.12.0-brightgreen.svg)](https://snakemake.bitbucket.io)

-This workflow, using Snakemake, seeks to reproduce our results presented in our upcoming paper: "Identifying the essential genes of Mycobacterium avium subsp. hominissuis with Tn-Seq using a rank-based, frequentist approach."
+This workflow, using Snakemake, seeks to reproduce our results presented in our upcoming paper: "Identifying the essential genes of Mycobacterium avium subsp. hominissuis with Tn-Seq using a rank-based filter procedure."
 Following the steps below should allow you to get identical results to what we reported in our paper.

 ## Authors